FairwindsOps/insights-docs/docs/configure/automation/integrations.md

 https://learn.microsoft.com/en-us/rest/api/azure/devops/wit/work-items/create?view=azure-devops-rest-7.0&tabs=HTTP

-For any customizable field in Insights API we are going to create an op="add" in AzureDevops API.
+For each customizable field in Insights API we are going to create an op="add" in AzureDevops API.
 Example

 ```js